SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 **Asset**: An asset represents the business object, for example, buildings, machines, or cars.

 **Asset Hierarchy**: Assets are organised in a hierarchy (tree).
-The nodes of thee tree are groups, and the leaves of the tree are devices.
+The nodes of the tree are groups, and the leaves of the tree are devices.

 **Group**: A way to organise devices and assets in a asset hierarchy.
 A group can contain one or multiple devices, child devices or other groups.